ericoporto/ags-manual-wiki/RuntimeEngine.md

 The engine (also called the "interpreter") is what runs your game and is what the player will use.

+You can use any port of the AGS runtime on any available system to run an AGS game data.

 ### Configuration file locations

 For historical reasons the configuration file should be called `acsetup.cfg`.